Drum (container)

 Low level nuclear waste in open head steel drums.

 A drum (also called a barrel) is a cylindrical shipping container used for shipping bulk cargo.
-Drums can be made of steel, dense paperboard (commonly called a fiber drum), or plastic, and are generally used for the transportation and storage of liquids and powders.
+Drums can be made of steel, dense paperboard (commonly called a fibre drum), or plastic, and are generally used for the transportation and storage of liquids and powders.
 Drums are often stackable, and have dimensions designed for efficient warehouse and logistics use.
 This type of packaging is frequently certified for transporting dangerous goods.
 Proper shipment requires the drum to comply with all applicable regulations.